PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

 :math:`\mathbf P_n^{\rm T}` are upper triangular, and their inversions :math:`\big(\mathbf P_n^{\rm T}\big)^{-1}` are also upper triangular for all :math:`n`, which additionally facilitates the computations.
-(This triangularity makes the inverse Abel transform similar to the “onion peeling” procedure written in a matrix form, but based on linear interpolation instead of midpoint rectangular approximation.)
+(This triangularity makes the inverse Abel transform similar to the :doc:`“onion peeling”
+<onion_peeling>` procedure written in a matrix form, but based on linear
+interpolation for spherical shells instead of midpoint rectangular approximation for cylindrical rings.)

 Overall, the transforms proceed as follows: